 In November 2012 we installed machines in West Tarbert.
 Planning Permission was granted for three 5kW turbines on land behind the old primary school.
 We were working with the council to reduce fuel costs in the school and the Croileagan building.
 By the time all the permissions were in place, both these buildings were empty, so the turbines have been connected to three social housing units.
 The machines are owned by Community Energy Scotland Trading who have contracted with Hebridean Housing Partnership.
 Three local residents will benefit from reduced heating bills, whilst the Trust gains a small rent for the siting of turbines on its land.

-During November 2012 we also installed two 5kW Britwind turbines at Huisinis.
+During November 2012 we installed two 5kW Britwind turbines at Huisinis.
 These feed electricity to the public toilets, and export excess to the grid.
-These generate an income for the Trust, and also marks the start of the redevelopment of the site.
-For the first time, there is now lighting in the toilets.
-We are now working on a plan to rebuild the the toilets to include extra facilities and improve traffic management in the summer.
+These generate an income for the Trust, and also marked the start of the redevelopment of the site.
+With the commissioning of he turbines, there was lighting in the toilets for the first time.
+In 2017, the toilet block was demolished to make way for the Huisinis Gateway

 With the Isle of Scalpay coming under the management of the North Harris Trust, we started to explore the possibility of installing a wind turbine on the island.